holgafx/fxcm/README.md

 What is <a href="http://pmorissette.github.io/bt/">bt?</a>
 2. Learn how to run QSTrader on FXCM data via RestAPI at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/QSTrader on FXCM data.zip">here</a>. what is <a href="https://www.quantstart.com/qstrader">QSTrader?</a>
-3. Lean how to build/back test 3 strategies "MovingAverageCrossStrategy","BollingerBandStrategy","DonchianChannelStrategy" via FXCM Rest API at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/ThreeStrategies.zip">here</a>.
-4. Two more strategies "RangeStrategy", "BreakOutStrategy" at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/2StrategiesViaRestAPI.zip">here</a>.
-5. Building/back testing RSI strategy via RestAPI at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/RsiStrategy.zip">here</a>.
+3. Building/back testing RSI strategy via RestAPI at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/RsiStrategy.zip">here</a>.
-6. One video demonstrate how to backtest strategies in Visual Studio via FXCM data On QuantConnect LEAN platform at <a href="https://www.youtube.com/watch?v=m6llfznP4d4">here</a>
+4. One video demonstrate how to backtest strategies in Visual Studio via FXCM data On QuantConnect LEAN platform at <a href="https://www.youtube.com/watch?v=m6llfznP4d4">here</a>